Parents Be Warned: Chef Boyardee Products Recalled For Milk Allergens

 - 414,424 lbs. of 14.75-oz. cans with "Chef Boyardee Mini pasta shells & meatballs, Pasta and Meatballs made with Pork, Chicken and Beef in Tomato Sauce" on the label with package code "2100700500" and use by date "12/26/18"

-Fortunately, there hasn't been any confirmed reports of illnesses due to the mix-up, but Conagra is urging concerns customers to take safety measures by tossing or returning any of the recall products if they have them in possession.
-For additional information or concerns, shoppers can contact Conagra's customer service at 1 (866) 213-1245.
+Fortunately, there haven't been any confirmed reports of illnesses due to the mix-up, but Conagra is urging concerned customers to take safety measures by tossing or returning any of the recalled products if they purchased them.
+For additional information or concerns, shoppers can contact Conagra's customer service at 1-866-213-1245.